 - Staff receive regular supervision, which includes discussion of any safeguarding issues, and their performance and learning needs are reviewed regularly. - In addition to induction and supervision, staff are provided with clear expectations in relation to their behaviour - We notify the Disclosure and Barring Service of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern. - Procedures are in place to record the details of visitors to the setting. - Security steps are taken to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - Steps are taken to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
 Parents sign a consent form and have access to records holding visual images of their child.
 Staff do not use personal cameras or filming equipment to record images. - Personal mobile phones are not used where children are present.
-A personal mobile maybe used as the main phone line for the setting in the event of the main pre school phone being unavailable (eg out in the school grounds, phone out of order, new phone line regulations of wifi calling).
-All staff would be aware of this, and the phone will be kept in plain sight. - The designated person in the setting has responsibility for ensuring that there is an adequate online safety policy in place. - We keep a written record of all complaints and concerns including details of how they were responded to.
+A personal mobile maybe used as the main phone line for the setting in the event of the main pre school phone being unavailable (eg out in the school grounds, main phone out of order, new phone line regulations of wifi calling).
+All staff would be aware of this, and the phone will be kept in plain sight.
+NO PHONES OR DEVICES (personal or work provided) are to be taken into the bathrooms or nappy area.
+No smart watches that can take photos or recordings are to be worn by staff.
+Visitors must declare any phones upon arrival.
+Visitors are not left alone with children.
+Staff must only connect personal phones to the staff Wi-Fi. - The designated person in the setting has responsibility for ensuring that there is an adequate online safety policy in place. - We keep a written record of all complaints and concerns including details of how they were responded to.

-- We ensure that robust risk assessments are completed, that they are seen and signed by all relevant staff and that they are regularly reviewed and updated, in line with our health and safety policy. - The designated officer will support the designated person to undertake their role adequately and offer advice, guidance, supervision and support. - The designated person will inform the designated officer at the first opportunity of every significant safeguarding concern, however this should not delay any referrals being made to children's social care, or where appropriate, the LADO, Ofsted or RIDDOR.
+- We ensure that robust risk assessments are completed, that they are seen and signed by all relevant staff and that they are regularly reviewed and updated, in line with our health and safety policy. - The designated officer will support the designated person to undertake their role adequately and offer advice, guidance, supervision and support. - The designated person will inform the designated officer at the first opportunity of every significant safeguarding concern, however this should not delay any referrals being made to children's social care, or where appropriate, the LADO, Ofsted or RIDDOR. - Staff are aware of the Threshold tool and Children's Social Care National Framework and how/where to access it.

-Key commitment 2
+5. Key commitment 2